Visorian/envsync/README.md

 > *Did you receive the .env file I shared in Discord?*

-**envsync** helps you keep your `.env` files in sync across local and remote backends (local, Azure Storage, Azure Key Vault, Azure App Configuration).
+Never have out-of-date .env files for your projects or your team. **envsync** helps you syncing your `.env` files using remote backends (Azure Storage, Azure Key Vault, Azure App Configuration) and eliminates the need to send `.env` files via Discord, email or other channels.
 It provides a simple CLI to initialize, sync, update, check status, and clear environment files for your project.
+Just initialize your .env files, update them at the remote if they change and let everyone who works with the project run `envsync sync` to get the most recent changes.

 ---